 Did you know CLPM provide renewable energy advice for architects?

-We have recently been working with Arquinaut architects of London, to provide renewable energy advice for their clients who wanted to make their home more energy efficient, and install a variety of renewable technologies.
+We approached by Arquinaut architects of London, to provide renewable energy advice for their clients.
+They wanted to make their home more energy efficient, and install a variety of renewable technologies but were unsure of the most cost effective approach.

 The couple who own the cottage were very interested in employing new green technology, with an emphasis on having a low carbon footprint, with careful consideration to the environment.
 They were aiming to boost the energy performance of their home and were looking for detailed, specific advice on how best to add more insulation to the structure of the existing building.
 They also wanted to understand how best to heat their home, and the opportunities which existed for installing the most suitable renewable technologies.